immutant/immutant.org/news/2013-08-20-openshift-clustering.md

     git pull -s recursive -X theirs upstream master git push

-While waiting for that to complete, run '`rhc tail demo`' in another shell to monitor your log.
+While waiting for that to complete, run `rhc tail demo` in another shell to monitor your log.
 This time, the *Deployed "your-clojure-application.clj"* message is going to scroll off the screen as the cluster-demo app starts logging its output.
 Eventually,